smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 Untill initialization is done packets no other types should be sent to CommStackServer.

-When initialization is done CommStackServer send a packet of type COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE with 'address' set to the value of 'address' of COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet and no payload.
+When initialization is done CommStackServer send a packet of type COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE with 'address' set to the value of 'address' of COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet and payload consisting of error code: | error_code (1 byte) |
-TODO: consider necessity of COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE packet.
+wherein error_code is one of
+COMMLAYER_TO_CU_STATUS_OK: operation completed successfully;
+COMMLAYER_TO_CU_STATUS_FAILED_UNEXPECTED_PACKET: operation failed; in this case 'address' will be that of a packet causing error.
+In case of any error during initialization phase CommStackServer process terminates.

 2. Regular packet exchange